 Protected Earnings Amount when deducting child support

-The Protected Earnings Amount (PEA) is a set amount of an employee's or contractor’s wages that are exempt from child support deductions.
+The Protected Earnings Amount (PEA) is the part of an employee's or contractor’s pay exempt from child support deductions.

-The weekly PEA is equal to 75% of the maximum fortnightly basic rate of Newstart Allowance for a person who is over 21 years of age, partnered and has no dependent children.
+The weekly PEA is equal to 75% of the maximum fortnightly basic rate of Newstart Allowance, for a person who is partnered with no dependent children.

 The following amounts apply to pay dates from 1 January 2017 to 31 December 2017:

 |Pay cycle||PEA calculation|

 |Fortnightly||$358.05 x 2 weeks = $716.10|

 |Monthly||$51.15 x 30.4375 days per month = $1,556.88|